Ray Alan

-Ray Alan (18 September 1930 – 24 May 2010) was an English ventriloquist and television entertainer from the 1950s until the 1980s.
+Raymond Alan Whyberd (18 September 1930 – 24 May 2010) was an English ventriloquist, television entertainer, and writer.
+His career spanned over half a century, though he was most popular from the 1950s until the 1980s.
 He was associated primarily with the dummies Lord Charles and Ali Kat and later with the puppets Tich and Quackers.
-Lord Charles was the first ventriloquist's dummy to have his own personal microphone.

 Early life

-Born in Greenwich, London, Alan was educated at Morden Terrace School, Lewisham.
-Alan was introduced to the world of entertainment at a young age, entering a talent contest at the age of five at his local Gaumont cinema.
+Born Raymond Alan Whyberd in Greenwich, London, Alan was educated at Morden Terrace School, Lewisham.
+He was introduced to the world of entertainment at a young age, entering a talent contest at the age of five at his local Gaumont cinema.

 Entertainment career

 Aged 13, Alan became a call-boy at the Hippodrome Theatre in Lewisham, where he started to do magic sets on stage between acts.
 He then started to entertain private functions, introducing ventriloquism into his act, along with playing the ukulele.
+He soon left school to begin performing full-time.

 Alan toured in cabaret all over the world and performed once with Laurel and Hardy in 1954.
 Laurel had provided inspiration for the look of Alan's most famous creation, Lord Charles, who first appeared at a charity show in Wormwood Scrubs Prison, London.

 Alan made his television debut with Lord Charles on the BBC programme The Good Old Days in the 1960s and the pair regularly re-appeared on the programme.
 In the 1960s he also appeared on a children's programme Tich and Quackers with Tich, a small boy, and his pet duck Quackers.
-He also created the puppet character Ali Cat for the HTV series Magic Circle (1977).
+He created the puppet character Ali Cat for the HTV series Magic Circle (1977).
 He was also the presenter for two years of the BBC show Ice Show.
 In 1985 he was a special guest for Bob Hope's birthday show at London's Lyric Theatre.
-In 1986 he presented a show on Channel 4 on ventriloquism, called A Gottle of Geer.
+In 1986 he presented a show on Channel 4 on ventriloquism, called A Gottle of Geer, which he later adapted into a book.

-Alan continued to perform into his seventies, doing tours and also undertaking conference and corporate events.
+Alan continued to perform into his seventies, doing tours, performing in plays, and undertaking conference and corporate events.
 In 1998/1999 he entertained guests on the QE2.
-He also wrote for many shows, including a documentary entitled A Gottle of Geer for Channel 4, and the ITV show And There's More in 1985 which starred Jimmy Cricket.

 He took a break from stage work due to ill health but he did not rule out a return, if his health had permitted.
 His last stage appearance was in November 2008 when he performed at a special charity concert in Bridlington organised by his friend Greg Knight who was MP for the town.
 At the end of his performance he received a standing ovation.